-17 I am satisfied the aquaculture activities that may operate within the proposed site will not have an undue adverse effect on recreational or customary fishing because:

-- only a small amount of fishing is likely to occur at the proposed site; - anchored rod/line fishing and diving could still occur at the proposed site; - there are other recreational and customary fishing areas available in Tory Channel and the wider Marlborough Sounds; - occupation of the proposed site will result in a minimal, if any, increase in the cost of recreational or customary fishing; - the likely effect of occupation of the proposed site on recreational and customary fishing is only small; and - this small effect added to existing effects of approved aquaculture space will not cause the cumulative effect on recreational or customary fishing to become undue. - 18 The above conclusions were reached following the more detailed assessment below.
+- I am satisfied the aquaculture activities that may operate within the proposed site will not have an undue adverse effect on recreational or customary fishing because: - only a small amount of recreational and customary fishing is likely to occur at the proposed site; - anchored rod/line fishing and diving could still occur at the proposed site; - there are other areas available for recreational and customary fishing in Port Gore and the wider Marlborough Sounds; - occupation of the proposed site will result in a minimal, if any, increase in the cost of recreational or customary fishing; - the likely effect of occupation of the proposed site on recreational and customary fishing is only small; and - this small effect added to existing effects of approved aquaculture space will not cause the cumulative effect on recreational or customary fishing to become undue. - 18 The above conclusions were reached following the more detailed assessment below.